Ramkripa Ananthan

 Ramkripa Ananthan (born 1971) is an Indian car designer, and is head of design at Ola Electric.

-Ram Kripa Ananthan was born to Mr. Ananthan, a respected educationist known for his dedicated service in the field of school education.
-He worked for many years at Jeevana School, one of the leading educational institutions in Madurai, where he played a significant role in shaping academic policies and nurturing young minds.
+Ram Kripa Ananthan was born to Ms. Ananthan, a respected educationist known for her dedicated service in the field of school education.
+She worked for many years at Jeevana School, one of the leading educational institutions in Madurai, where she played a significant role in shaping academic policies and nurturing young minds.

 Career

 Ananthan studied Mechanical Engineering at BITS Pilani and is a graduate from IDC School of Design and IIT Bombay.
 She joined Mahindra & Mahindra as an interior designer in 1997, working on the interiors of the Bolero, Scorpio and the Xylo cars.

 In 2022 she left Mahindra & Mahindra to set up her own company Krux Studio and worked for Ola Electric as head of design.

 Notable designs

 Ananthan has led the teams on the designs for a number of Mahindra vehicles including: